High Rise Window Cleaning | RayAccess, Inc.

 High Access Window Cleaning Methods:

-There are 5 most commonly used methods to access and clean windows and glazing on any high-rise or mid-rise building.
-Choice of which method to use depends on many factors including building height, architecture, established facade access system, the dirtiness of the glass, surrounding obstacles, and traffic.
+There are 5 commonly used methods to access and clean window glazing on high-rise or mid-rise buildings.
+Which method is used depends on many factors including building height, architecture, established facade access system, dirtiness of glass, protruding obstacles, and traffic.

-Further, we’ll demonstrate the advantages and limitations of each high rise window cleaning method.
-Ultimately, It’s the window cleaning contractor’s responsibility to provide a safe workplace for its employees.
-Thus, the window washing company is ultimately responsible for choosing a method that is both feasible and safe.
+Furthermore, we’ll demonstrate the advantages and limitations of each high rise window cleaning method below.
+It’s the window cleaning contractor’s responsibility to provide a safe workplace for their employees.
+Thus, window washing contractors are ultimately responsible for choosing a method that is both feasible and safe.

-Telescopic poles can extend up to 60 feet while cleaning windows and require a straight line to reach the windows.
+Telescopic poles can extend up to 60 feet but require a straight path to reach each and every window pane.

-- Waterfed poles allow workers to wash windows up to 4 stories while remaining firmly on the ground.
+- Waterfed poles allow workers to wash windows up to 4 stories while staying on the ground.

 - Limited by height.
 Maximum pole reach is about 60 feet, or 5 floors.